kaga/kaga.github.io/debugging-teams/_posts/2021-11-15-Managers-Path.markdown

 ---
 layout: post
 title: "The Manager's Path ......
-As a Developer"
+As a Software Engineer"
 date: 2021-11-15 01:55:49 +1300
 categories: debugging-teams
 tags: read